Credit: Karolina Grabowska

 5. Debt Repair Scams

 What is it?
 There’s no shortage of companies promising to repair your credit.
-With this scam, someone targets those who either have accounts in collections, promising to fix the situation for a fee.
+With this scam, someone targets those who have accounts in collections, promising to fix the situation for a fee.
 The scammer might even claim to be able to erase collections and other bad entries from your credit report.
 Unfortunately, these promises never lead to results.

 How to spot it: Fake collection repair experts will promise the moon to get you to sign on.
 But even legitimate debt repair companies can’t remove valid entries from your credit report.
 If there are inaccuracies, a repair company can help you dispute them, but you can do that on your own.